- Home

 The first Fire Chief was Glenn Kee, who served from 1944 to 1975.
 James Mills was Norton's first full-time Fire Chief, followed by Michael Antoniotti, and Keith Moore.

 Chief Rodger Ramsthaler, who was with the department since June of 1973, took over as Fire Chief in July of 1998.
-He retired as Chief on March 31, 2006, then served the Department as a part-time lieutenant firefighter until June 2014.
+He retired as Chief on March 31, 2006, and then continued to serve the Department as a part-time Lieutenant firefighter until June 2014.

-In May of 2015, the Division shifted to a full-time manned station by promoting nine part-time firefighters to full-time status and filling for the first time the position of full-time Assistant Fire Chief.
-Having worked for the Division part-time since 1989, Firefighter / Medic Mike Copen was chosen to fill the position.
+In May of 2015, the Division shifted to a full-time manned station by promoting nine part-time firefighters to full-time status.
+This led to the creation and fulfillment of full-time Assistant Fire Chief.
+Having worked for the Division part-time since 1989, Fire/Medic Michael Copen was chosen to fill the position and is currently active in this role.

 Members

 The fire division is responsible for protecting the lives and property of the citizens of Norton.
-All of our members are state certified EMT / firefighters.
+A vast majority of our members are state certified Paramedics/Firefighters.